AstarNetwork/astar-docs/docs/use/how-to-guides/layer-1/dapp-staking/for-stakers/unstaking.md

 2. An **Unstake from [dApp name]** modal will appear.
 Enter the amount you want to unstake or click **Max** to unstake your full balance.
 3. Choose your preferred **Transaction speed** (Average, Fast, or Super Fast).
-4. Review the summary — it shows how many days your tokens will need to unlock before they become withdrawable.
+4. Review the summary, which shows how many days your tokens will need to unlock before they become withdrawable.
 5. Click **Start unstaking** and sign the transaction.

 <Figure src={require('/docs/use/how-to-guides/layer-1/dapp-staking/for-stakers/img/unstaking-2.png').default } width="100%" />